ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-iana-Consideration}

-The following requests is made to IANA.
+The following request is being made to IANA.

 ## URN Registration